osmosis-labs/docs/docs/osmosis-core/build.md

 ## Build Osmosis

-In order to build Flink you need the source code.
+In order to build Osmosis you need the source code.
 Either [download the source of a release](https://github.com/osmosis-labs/osmosis/releases) or [clone the git repository](https://github.com/osmosis-labs/osmosis).

 Build Osmosis from the source code: